Moonlight-Maya/LimitsFiguraDocs/docs/guides/first_avatar/p2_model.md

 > > * Make sure your model file ends in the `.bbmodel` file extension.
 If it doesn't, Figura won't detect it.

 > > * Make sure that your model has textures.
-In blockbench, models without textures are given a placeholder, but in Figura there is no placeholder and these cubes will simply not show up.
+In Blockbench, models without textures are given a placeholder, but in Figura there is no placeholder and these cubes will simply not show up.

 > > * If your model is really tiny, like only a single 1 pixel cube, you might not be able to see it because it could be inside of your player.
 Try making the model a bit larger to ensure it's not hidden inside your vanilla player model.